chad-russell/nix-k3s-cluster/DEPLOY_GUIDE.md

         ```
         (Replace `/path/to/your/flake/checkout` with the actual path to your flake on the node, e.g., `./` if you are in the flake root).
     *   The k3s agent service should now start and register with the server using the decrypted token.
+    * From the `core1` node, run `kubectl get nodes -o wide` and you should see the new node.

 ## Updating Secrets or Adding New Secrets